Michelle Rowland

-Michelle Anne Rowland (born 16 November 1971) is an Australian politician.
-She is serving as the Attorney-General of Australia in the second Albanese ministry since 13 May 2025.
+Michelle Anne Rowland (born 16 November 1971) is an Australian politician and lawyer.
+She has served as the Attorney-General of Australia in the second Albanese ministry since 13 May 2025.
 She is a member of the Australian Labor Party (ALP) and has represented the Division of Greenway in the House of Representatives since 2010.
 She was a member of the shadow ministry from 2013 to 2022, and was elected President of the New South Wales Labor Party in October 2021.
 She was previously the Minister for Communications from 2022 to 2025 in the first Albanese ministry.

 Early years and background

 Rowland was born on 16 November 1971 in Blacktown in Sydney.
 Her mother is Fijian, but she does not hold dual citizenship as the Fijian constitution at the time did not allow for citizenship to pass through the maternal line.
 She was raised in Seven Hills.
 She was educated at Our Lady of Mercy College, Parramatta and the University of Sydney.
 Rowland was a senior telecommunications lawyer with law firm Gilbert + Tobin in Sydney.
 She lives in the electorate at Glenwood.
 Rowland was a Director of the Western Sydney Area Health Service from 2000 to 2004 and is a former local councillor (Ward 2, 2004–2008) and deputy mayor of Blacktown (2007–2008).